mmad2026/mmad2026.github.io/travelgrants.md

 Selection will be based on the relevance, as well as the applicant's overall profile.

-Details on how to submit the title, short abstract, CV and letter of support will be provided soon.

 <b>There will be no workshop proceedings and no peer-review.
 Presenters may choose to present work in progress or posters presented at other conferences.</b>